-National Youth Ballet is committed to the safety and protection of children and young people in our care, ensuring they are respected, taken seriously, listened to; and preventing anything that contradicts the dignity and rights of a child.
-We have a duty of care to children and young people with whom we work; their parents and carers need to feel confident that, as an organisation, we have the safety of their children as our primary concern.
-This policy outlines our approach to recording and responding to incidents, complaints, low level concerns, and alleged or suspected incidents of abuse.
-It provides clear procedures for staff to follow if they are concerned about the welfare of a child or young person within our care.
-This policy applies to all staff, trustees and volunteers working with National Youth Ballet.
-The Safeguarding Policy is made available to parents and carers on our website and to staff at both contracting and induction stage.
+National Youth Ballet is dedicated to ensuring the safety, protection and well-being of all children, young people, and adults at risk under our care.
+We are committed to treating them with respect, listening to them, and taking their concerns seriously, while preventing any actions that undermine their dignity or rights.

+We have a duty of care to all children with whom we work.
+We recognise that some of our participants have complex needs and disabilities but, first and foremost, they are children and are afforded the same opportunities, rights and protections as all other children.
+NYB's approach is centered on supporting each participant's right to achieve their full potential.
+Parents and carers need to feel confident that, as an organisation, we have the safety of participants as our primary concern.

+This policy outlines our approach to training, recording and responding to incidents, complaints, low level concerns, and alleged or suspected incidents of abuse.
+It provides clear procedures for the team to follow if they are concerned about the welfare of a child within our care.
+This policy applies to all team members, trustees and volunteers working with National Youth Ballet.
+The Safeguarding Policy is made available to parents and carers on our website and to our team at both contracting and induction stage.
 The Safeguarding Policy is revised annually in conjunction with updates to the DfE Keeping Children Safe in Education Guidance.
 Further amendments may be necessary as new guidance is published.